hoehermann/purple-gowhatsapp/README.md

 Known issues:

-* Pairing:
-  * Sometimes, right after pairing, you cannot send messages right away.
-They are dropped silently.
-Reconnecting helps.
-See issue #142.
 * Contacts:
   * If someone adds you to their contacts and sends you the very first message, the message will not be received.
 WhatsApp Web shows a notice "message has been delayed – check your phone".
 This notice is not shown by the plug-in.
   * Contact's status is not supported.